-I have had more than one person ask that very question (hence the title), and I can assure you that the Personal Finance Bloggers that I know are all golden (in my books).
+I have had more than one person ask what are financial bloggers good for (hence the title), and I can assure you that the Finance Bloggers that I know are all golden (in my books).

 Many times I have espoused the N.C.F.B.A.’s good writings (especially in my Friday Random Thoughts posts), however there are times where even I am astounded by their good will.